PhoenixTales/phoenix-docs/story/characters.md

 ### Gygax

-NPC from Finsterr.
-Being the most powerful druid in Tolbenland, he lives at royal court of Cranwater.
+NPC from Finster.
+Being the most powerful druid in Tolbenland, he lives at Royal Court of Cranwater.

 ### Elmore

-Mage/alchemist, assistant of Gygax.
+Mage/Alchemist, assistant of Gygax.

 ### Fenwick